 Kentucky defines Appalachia and is best known for its rich source of bituminous coal which railroads still tap annually.
 If you are interested in Kentucky railroad jobs then you most likely will be employed by a large Class I being that they make up more than 80% of the state's trackage today.
 Predominantly, this includes CSX Transportation and Norfolk Southern although Union Pacific, BNSF Railway, and even Canadian National all clip Kentucky's extreme western region.
 Additionally, the state is home to a handful of short lines and one regional, the Paducah & Louisville Railway.

+The railroad industry has always offered excellent pay and benefits; among Class I's entry level positions as part of the train crew (conductor) usually begins in the $50,000's.
+After one has worked for a number of years it is not uncommon to earn at, or over, $100,000 annually.
+Other senior and skill positions also offer superb pay such as trainmaster, roadmaster, and signal maintainer.
 Before deciding if a career as a railroader is really something you are interested you first may want to learn a little more about it (if you are pretty unfamiliar with the industry).
 Being a railroader is really a lifestyle more than a job, especially if you take on the task as a train crewman/woman.
 They spend countless hours out on the road and are home perhaps less than they are in the cab of a locomotive.
 Of course, transportation is not the only field to pursue in the industry as you can also work in general maintenance, or if you have a college degree (or plan to go) consider a career in management.

 Many Class I railroads these days either offer scholarships or summertime internships/graduate work.
 For more information about a position you will need to contact whichever railroad you are interested in working for.
 Finally, please do not contact me regarding possible position openings, as I cannot provide any help.
 You will simply need to contact the railroad(s) in question and most of the larger companies request you visit their website regarding career opportunities.